 Even if a Texan Has Insurance, Recovery is Not Guaranteed

-Even is a Texan has workers’ compensation insurance through their employer, they might not receive compensation after sustaining work-related injuries.
-According to The New York Times, insurance companies delay or deny 45 percent of Texan claims.
+Even if a Texan has workers’ compensation insurance through their employer, they might not receive compensation after sustaining work-related injuries.
+According to The New York Times, insurance companies delay or deny 45 percent of Texas work injury claims.
 As a result, 90 percent of injury claims are settled between workers and employers informally.

 If a Texan makes a claim and receives an unfair denial or compensation offer, they have limited options for solutions.
 In 2012, the Supreme Court of Texas almost eliminated the possibility of bad faith claim for workers’ compensation claims.
 The Court decided that bad faith claims, a term which means accusing an insurance company of unfair behavior, was inconsistent with the state’s workers’ compensation system.
 It decided that it was the job of state bureaucrats to punish insurance companies, not a worker’s attorney.